The New Hampshire legislature will consider the possibility of legal online casinos in 2023.

 Plenty of attention is focused on Indiana online casino and poker, and Kentucky online poker and sports legalization efforts.
 Plus, all eyes are on New York, which may soon introduce an online casino and poker bill.
 (Solo New York online poker legislation already exists.)

 Meanwhile, New Hampshire Sen. Timothy Lang, R-Sanbornton, quietly introduced SB104 on Jan.
 5 and referred it to the Senate Ways and Means Committee, of which he is the chairman.
 Then yesterday, the Senate announced it would hold a hearing on the matter on Wednesday.

 How New Hampshire Online Gambling Might Look

-The 10-page-long New Hampshire online gambling bill starts with language about establishing a Community College Scholarship Program and Fund.
+The 10-page-long New Hampshire online casino bill starts with language about establishing a Community College Scholarship Program and Fund.
 Then it outlines how to deposit tax revenue.